-After an asset allocation study apportions capital across categories, LACERA conducts a Structure Review to address how to implement each asset category.
-A Structure Review establishes the framework for each asset category by addressing its role and expected risk profile within a total Fund context.
-The Structure Review evaluates the objectives, portfolio composition, related strategic initiatives, and how the portfolio may evolve in the near to medium term.
-These reviews are presented to the Board for its approval no less frequently than the comprehensive asset allocation study conducted for the total Fund, or at the Board's request.
-To assist the Board and staff in carrying out their duties, Structure Reviews provide guidelines, including, but not limited to, Board-approved benchmarks, subcategory target allocation ranges, geographic market target allocation ranges, and any pertinent parameters on asset manager diversification relevant to the asset category.
+After an asset allocation study apportions capital across categories, LACERA conducts a structure review to address how to implement each asset category.
+A structure review establishes the framework for each asset category by addressing its role within a total Fund context.
+The structure review evaluates the objectives, portfolio composition, related strategic initiatives, and how the portfolio may evolve in the near to medium term.
+These reviews are presented to the Board no less frequently than the comprehensive asset allocation study conducted for the total Fund, or at the Board's request.